-Close-in-Age Exception: An exception applicable to certain policies when an Adult Participant does not have authority over a Minor Athlete and is not more than four years older than the Minor Athlete (e.g., a 19-year-old and a 16-year-old).
+Close-in-Age Exception: An exception applicable to certain policies when an Adult Participant does not have authority over a Minor Athlete and is not more than four years older, determined by their birth dates, than the Minor Athlete (e.g., a 19-year-old and a 16-year-old).
 Note: this exception only applies within the prevention policies and not regarding conduct defined in the SafeSport Code.

 Dual Relationships: An exception applicable to certain policies when an Adult Participant has a dual role or relationship with a Minor Athlete and the Minor Athlete's parent/guardian has provided written consent at least annually authorizing the exception.
+The consent must identify for which Required Prevention Policies the parent/guardian is allowing the one-on-one In-Program Contact.